galahad-creative/idle-mmo-wiki/en/activities-and-challenges/travelling.md

 The cost of teleportation is based on your character's total level across all skills, except for those that are whitelisted.

-The following skills are excluded from increased teleportation costs as they have minimal impact on the game's economy: `Hunting Mastery`, `Shadow Mastery`, `Lunar Mastery`, `Guild Mastery`, `Yule Mastery`, and `Pet Mastery`.
+The following skills are excluded from increased teleportation costs as they have minimal impact on the game's economy: `Springtide Mastery`, `Shadow Mastery`, `Lunar Mastery`, `Guild Mastery`, `Yule Mastery`, and `Pet Mastery`.
 This means you can level up these skills without affecting your teleportation costs.

 #### Seasonal Campaign Locations